SalishSeaCast/SOG-forcing/wind/README.txt

 		  Megan's Aug - 2009 notes

 The rI_Winds.txt file  contains wind data for Rivers  Inlet.
 This data was derived  using a formala  in pH_windFormula.f90.
 Using  wind data from Port Hardy, we determined a formula to calculate whether the wind would be going  up or down channeel in rivers  Inlet.
 DF02 is located in a  part of Rivers  inlet that runs  due north/south and  the larger winds tend to be channeled  either up or down channel.
 Running matlab code  windComparison_laska.m shows wind  direction/speed comparisonsof port hardy and laska (Mike's Weather station).

+			Doug's 21-Nov-09 Notes

+The rI_Winds.txt file was process with the sog-forcing/formatDataFile.py script to reformat its data correctly as integers and e-notation reals.
+The commands used were:

+$ ../formatDataFile.py "%i %i %i %e %e %e" <rI_Winds.txt >rI_Winds.txt.fmt
+$ mv rI_Winds.txt.fmt rI_Winds.txt

 # end of file